Erastus Corning 2nd: Post-World War II career

 At the New York state election, 1946, Corning ran for Lieutenant Governor of New York on the ticket with James M. Mead for governor, but they were defeated by the incumbent Republicans Dewey and Joe R. Hanley.

-Corning served ten full consecutive terms as mayor after his return from the war.
-His insurance firm profited from being the sole bidder on Albany County insurance contracts for many years.
-Corning defended this apparent conflict of interest by noting that he himself was not a county official.
+Several supporters urged Corning to run for governor in 1950, but he declined.
+He instead settled into a long mayoral career; he won reelection 10 times, usually by substantial margins.

-Corning was re-elected in landslides for most of his career.
-The most notable exception was 1973 when a prominent businessman and reform candidate, Carl Touhey, ran a well-financed Republican campaign and came within 3,500 votes of defeating him.
+The most notable exception to Corning's easy reelections was 1973, when a prominent businessman and reform candidate, Carl Touhey, ran a well-financed Republican campaign and came within 3,500 votes of defeating him.
 In 1977, Corning faced a primary election challenge from State Senator Howard C. Nolan Jr., defeating him by a comfortable margin.

-Corning's last mayoral re-election came in 1981, when he defeated Charles Touhey (the son of 1973 mayoral candidate Carl Touhey) by a two-to-one margin.
-During his final term in office, his health deteriorated.
-He died in office in 1983.
+Corning's last mayoral re-election came in 1981, when he defeated Charles Touhey, son of Carl Touhey, by a two-to-one margin.